 The Denton County Transportation Authority's A-train rail service connects Carrollton and Lewisville to downtown Denton.
 Bus routes, free to UNT students, connect the rail station to campus.
 Other services include an on-call late night shuttle, a ridesharing website and a car rental program.
-For more information, visit the university's Transportation and Parking website.
+For more information, visit our Transportation and Parking website.

 UNT works hard to be a safe campus.
-We provide a well-lighted campus, officers on bicycles, 71 emergency call boxes, police escorts at night and an emergency contact system to notify you in case of an emergency or campus closing.
+We provide a well-lighted campus, officers on bicycles, 79 emergency call boxes, police escorts at night and an emergency contact system to notify you in case of an emergency or campus closing.